 In this blog post, Pierre Vanderfeesten, Product Marketer at iWelcome, elaborates on the rising need for consent lifecycle management capabilities on top of an organisation’s running Identity & Access Management solution.

-To serve this demand, organisations need to focus on two aspects: offer ease of use and create trust.
-To facilitate consent and retention features, they need to redesign their customer journeys and incorporate opportunities for consumers to actively enter into conversation with their organisation, also known as ‘dialogue design’.
+Customer journey-wise, most organisations tend to focus on two aspects: offer ease of use and create trust.
+To facilitate consent and retention features, they need to redesign their journeys and incorporate opportunities for consumers to actively enter into conversation with their organisation, also known as ‘dialogue design’.
 In my opinion, the winners here will be those creating an experience that resemble the in-store experience.

-To facilitate this, it is first and foremost important to run a proper Consumer IAM solution.
+To facilitate these customer journey demands, it is first and foremost important to run a proper Consumer IAM solution.
 This allows organisations to manage consumer data in such a way that it is gathered and processed gradually and smoothly.
 Doesn’t your organisation have a Consumer IAM in place or would you like to replace your current solutions?
 Feel free to read our blog post on the differences between Classic IAM and Consumer IAM or check out the remainder of our website.

 Problem: most Consumer IAM solutions lack the right consent capabilities